kjrstory/starter-hugo-academic/content/ko/post/spack_new_package_fds/index.md

 {{% callout note %}}
-cd to the directory in the fds repository called **Build**. cd to the appropriate directory within Build, such as **ompi_intel_linux** for the Intel compiler and Open MPI libraries under linux
+cd to the directory in the fds repository called **Build**.

+cd to the appropriate directory within Build, such as **ompi_intel_linux** for the Intel compiler and Open MPI libraries under linux.

 Type make_fds.bat or **make_fds.sh**, depending on your OS.
 {{% /callout %}}